SkaLe3/-omputerGraphics_Lab2_BezierCurve/README.md

    - Span Fill
 3. Fractals Viewer <br>
    Fractals used (implemented in glsl):
-   - Koch snowflake
+   - Koch snowflake shader
-   - Mandelbrot Set
+   - Mandelbrot Set shader
-   - Barnsley Fern
+   - Barnsley Fern shader

 # How to try:
 1. Downloading the repository: